Gilles Deleuze

-An important part of Deleuze's oeuvre is devoted to the reading of other philosophers: the Stoics, Leibniz, Hume, Kant, Nietzsche, and Bergson, with particular influence derived from Spinoza.
+An important part of Deleuze's oeuvre is devoted to the reading of other philosophers: the Stoics, Leibniz, Hume, Kant, Nietzsche, Spinoza, and Bergson.
 A. W. Moore, citing Bernard Williams's criteria for a great thinker, ranks Deleuze among the "greatest philosophers".
 Although he once characterized himself as a "pure metaphysician", his work has influenced a variety of disciplines across the humanities, including philosophy, art, and literary theory, as well as movements such as post-structuralism and postmodernism.

 Life

 Early life

 Gilles Deleuze was born into a middle-class family in Paris and lived there for most of his life.
 His mother was Odette Camaüer and his father, Louis, was an engineer.
 His initial schooling was undertaken during World War II, during which time he attended the Lycée Carnot.
 He also spent a year in khâgne at the Lycée Henri IV.
 During the Nazi occupation of France, Deleuze's brother, three years his senior, Georges, was arrested for his participation in the French Resistance, and died while in transit to a concentration camp.
 In 1944, Deleuze went to study at the Sorbonne.
 His teachers there included several noted specialists in the history of philosophy, such as Georges Canguilhem, Jean Hyppolite, Ferdinand Alquié, and Maurice de Gandillac.
 Deleuze's lifelong interest in the canonical figures of modern philosophy owed much to these teachers.